 A 3 – 4 month closing period is particularly pertinent for Adjustable Rate Mortgage (ARM) holders who are facing an expiration of their fixed term.
 Your ultimate goal is to refinance an ARM the week its set to reset.

-30-Year Fixed Rate Mortgages Looking Good
+30-Year Fixed Rate Mortgages Are OK

 For those with 30-year fixed mortgages, it shouldn’t matter as much how long the refinance takes because your mortgage rate isn’t resetting.